DriftSolutions/RadioBot/README.md

 ## Compiling on Linux/Unix

 1. Install dependencies, cmake, git, protoc (profobuf compiler), and core GNU C/C++ compiler/tools (build-essential on Debian systems).
 You can find most deps by looking in your distro at https://wiki.shoutirc.com/index.php/Installation - you will need the corresponding -dev/-devel packages of course.<br />
-2. cd to v5 folder, run cmake .
+2. cd to v5 folder, run: cmake .
 (Note: out of source tree builds not supported at this time)<br />
-3. make -j<however many CPU cores you have><br />
+3. make -j&lt;however many CPU cores you have&gt;<br />